-Pipes located in the basement or attic need protection from freezing temperatures.
-Adding extra insulation, such as fiberglass or foam rubber, can be a solution for exposed pipes in these areas.
+Pipes located in the basement or attic need protection from freezing temperatures, as they are often uninsulated.
+Adding insulation, such as fiberglass or foam rubber, can be a solution for exposed pipes in these areas.

 Caulk holes and cracks

-All holes and cracks near pipes should remain sealed to keep cold air and keep warm air inside.
+All holes and cracks near pipes should be securely sealed to keep cold air out and warm air inside.
 This can be checked on the inside and the outside of the building.

 Drip your faucets

-Opening the faucet can relieve pressure in the pipe.
-This keeps the pressure from building up and therefore reducing the chances that the pipe bursts and you have a flooding situation.
+Opening the faucet can relieve pressure in the pipe and keep water flowing.
+This keeps the pressure from building up and keeps water in a moving state, which reduces the chance of frozen water and bursting pipes, potentially causing a flooding situation.

 Open cabinet doors

-Keep your household or business temperature above 50 degrees Fahrenheit, even when there’s no one occupying the building for periods of time.
+Keep your household or business temperature above 50 degrees Fahrenheit, even when there’s no one occupying the building.

-If disaster does strike and damage is done by frozen pipes flooding your property, our team here at SERVPRO of Tampa Southeast is ready to spring into action and make it “Like it never even happened.”
-Call us anytime, we're ready to respond to your emergency 24/7.
+If disaster strikes and damage is done by frozen pipes flooding your property, our team here at SERVPRO of Tampa Southeast is ready to spring into action and make it “Like it never even happened.”
+Call us anytime–we're ready to respond to your emergency 24/7.

-Many areas of the United States that have experienced heavy winds and storms this season and the strong powerful winds can cause significant damage to your home.
-Wind damage can cause a range of destruction to your property from broken windows and fallen tree branches to severe damage to the roof, garage, or car.
-It can happen from the strong wind or indirectly from the wind blowing debris into your house.
+Many areas of the United States have experienced heavy winds and storms this year, and the strong, powerful winds can cause significant damage to your home.
+Wind damage can cause a range of destruction to your property, from broken windows and fallen tree branches to severe damage to the roof, garage, or car.
+Damage can be caused by strong winds or indirectly from the wind blowing debris into your house.

 Wind Damage from Different Types of Storms

-Thunderstorms are the most common source of wind and storm damage but winds from hurricanes or tornadoes are stronger and can cause severe damage.
-It can produce many types of damaging weather such as lightning, hail, tornadoes, straight-line winds, flooding etc. Thunderstorms are responsible for wind damage cases in the U.S. However, storm damage repair may be costly for hurricane or tornado wind damage.
-Billions of dollars is spent on wind damage repair and storm damage restoration each year; understanding the nature of wind damage can help you limit the amount of damage to your property and save on restoration and repair costs.
+Thunderstorms are the most common source of wind and storm damage, but winds from hurricanes or tornadoes are stronger and can cause severe damage.
+It can produce many types of adverse weather such as lightning, hail, tornadoes, straight-line winds, flooding, etc. Thunderstorms are responsible for wind damage cases in the U.S. However, storm damage repair may be costly for hurricane or tornado wind damage.
+Billions of dollars are spent on wind damage repair and storm damage restoration each year; understanding the nature of wind damage can help you limit the amount of damage to your property and save on restoration and repair costs.

 It's important to know when a storm is approaching your area and what type of storm it is so you know the potential and level of damage to expect.
 These wind damage facts will help you better understand the potential for wind damage and how to prevent it.
 Here are some steps you can take to minimize the risk of damage to your home when severe weather strikes.